-- o The remaining 9 SSOs did not provide enough information for a monitoring assessment to be made 10: - 1 did not provide the information because effective TPA arrangements are still relatively recent in its Member State: E.ON Gas Sverige (SE); - 1 SSO did not provide the information because it is not fully operational due to an accident GASAG (DE) (GASAG also states that it is not obligated to comply with the GGPSSO given that they are not binding); - for 3 SSOs, the NRA states that it is unclear whether the facilities are subject to the GGPSSO: Gasspeicher Hannover (DE), Exxon-Mobil (DE), Gaz de France E&P (DE); - 3 SSOs did not provide the information for other reasons: N-ERGIE (DE) said it needed a translation for legal certainty, Statoil (DE) cited time constraints, while SWKiel netz (DE) explained that it was not involved in the definition of the GGPSSO and did not implement them; - 1 SSO completed the 2006 questionnaire but did not complete either version of the 2005 questionnaire making its inclusion in the main analysis impossible: Pozagas (SK).
+- 1 SSO did not provide the information because it is not fully operational due to an accident GASAG (DE) (GASAG also states that it is not obligated to comply with the GGPSSO given that they are not binding); - for 3 SSOs, the NRA states that it is unclear whether the facilities are subject to the GGPSSO: Gasspeicher Hannover (DE), Exxon-Mobil (DE), Gaz de France E&P (DE); - 3 SSOs did not provide the information for other reasons: N-ERGIE (DE) said it needed a translation for legal certainty, Statoil (DE) cited time constraints, while SWKiel netz (DE) explained that it was not involved in the definition of the GGPSSO and did not implement them; - 1 SSO completed the 2006 questionnaire but did not complete either version of the 2005 questionnaire making its inclusion in the main analysis impossible: Pozagas (SK).

-3.3 Responses from National Regulatory Authorities (NRAs)
+2.3 Responses from NRAs

 There are storage facilities in 15 EU Member States and responses were received from respective ERGEG Members in 14 of these Member States.
 Latvia did not fill out a report.
 However, its only SSO, Latvijas Gaze, is exempt from TPA until 2010.
+Slovakia sent in a response which will be incorporated in the report at a later stage.